Barry Allen: The New 52

 DC Comics relaunched The Flash with issue #1 in September 2011, with writing and art chores handled by Francis Manapul and Brian Buccellato as part of DC's company-wide title relaunch, The New 52.
 As with all of the books associated with the DC relaunch, Barry Allen appears to be about five years younger than the previous incarnation of the character.
 He gains his powers after getting frustrated and throwing a small machine at the window of his lab.
-The machine broke through the window, leaving a hole big enough for a bolt of lightning to charge through the hole and strike him.
+The machine breaks through the window, leaving a hole big enough for a bolt of lightning to charge through the hole and strike him.

 In the second issue of the new Justice League title (the first released comic series of the New 52 initiative and "opening shot" of the new DC Universe), Flash is called to assist Green Lantern and Batman in wrangling an out-of-control Superman, and later assists with the pursuit of an alien, revealed to be an agent of Darkseid.
 In this new continuity, Barry's marriage to Iris West never took place, and he is instead in a relationship with longtime co-worker Patty Spivot.
-In this new series, the Flash draws deeper into the Speed Force, enhancing his mental abilities while still trying to get a full grasp on his powers, which he does not yet exert total control over.
+In this new series, the Flash draws deeper into the Speed Force, enhancing his mental abilities while still trying to fully grasp his powers, which he does not yet exert total control over.

 As revealed in issue #0 of the current series, Barry Allen's father was placed in prison for the murder of his mother.
 The murder occurred shortly after Barry returned victorious from a school spelling bee, and Barry placed the trophy he won on his mother's grave in her memory.
-While the evidence seems to indicate his father's guilt, Barry makes proving his father's innocence a priority.
+While the evidence seems to indicate his father's guilt, Barry prioritizes proving his father's innocence.

 Barry is also part of the main cast of the relaunched Justice League series, making his debut in the series' second issue.
 Following Convergence, Barry has a new suit in issue #41, which has a darker shade and features more streaks.